marc2k3/fb2k-component/README.md

 Unlike the built in command line handler/`foo_runcmd`, this component has full support for dynamically generated menu commands meaning you can use `Edit` commands and switch playlists, change output devices etc.

-You must supply the full path to the command.
+To avoid ambiguity with common names that might appeaar more than once under different sub menus, you must supply the full path to the command.
 Examples:

 ```
 foobar2000.exe /run_main:Edit/Sort/Randomize